quarkus-qe/quarkus-openshift-test-suite/README.md

 > Quarkus typically usurps the `*IT` suffix for native tests.
 > In my opinion, this is wrong.
 > We don't have native tests here yet, but when we do, I propose it's a dedicated Failsafe execution and test classes are named `*TestNative`.
+> In any case, the OpenShift tests _must_ be executed by Failsafe, because the test framework expects the application to be already built.
+> (In other words, the tests must run after `mvn package`, which is when OpenShift resources for deploying the application are created.)

 The test class should be annotated with `@OpenShiftTest`: